mongodb/specifications/source/sessions/driver-sessions.rst

 implementation will likely involve calling ``client.startSession``, but that is not required by this spec.
 Regardless, please consult the startSession section to replicate the required steps for creating a session.
-The driver MUST check for session support, but only after the connection is checked out (See `How to Check Whether a Connection Supports Sessions`_) and MUST NOT consume a server
-session id until after the connection is checked out and session support is confirmed.
+The driver MUST NOT use the session if the checked out connection does not support sessions (see `How to Tell Whether a Connection Supports Sessions`_) and, in all cases, MUST NOT consume a server session id until after the connection is checked out and session support is confirmed.

 MongoCollection changes